UK police shoot man suspected of car ramming, stabbing near synagogue

 After the incident, a UK official told news agency AFP that Prime Minister Keir Starmer would depart early from a summit of the European Political Community in Copenhagen.

+“That suggests that Keir Starmer and the UK government believed this to be an incident of significant threat, a terrorist incident or something along those lines, something that threatens the fabric of UK life and UK society, said Al Jazeera’s Rory Challands, reporting from London.

+“It appears that the British government is taking this attack pretty seriously,” he said.

-Starmer said in a statement on X: “I’m appalled by the attack at a synagogue in Crumpsall … The fact that this has taken place on Yom Kippur, the holiest day in the Jewish calendar, makes it all the more horrific.
+Earlier, Starmer said on X: “I’m appalled by the attack at a synagogue in Crumpsall … The fact that this has taken place on Yom Kippur, the holiest day in the Jewish calendar, makes it all the more horrific.

 “My thoughts are with the loved ones of all those affected, and my thanks go to the emergency services and all the first responders.”